Car tax due date marked in calendar

 Car tax is a fee that drivers must pay to the government in order to register and drive their cars on the road.
 The amount you pay depends on the type of vehicle, its value, and other factors.

-On April 1st 2023, Vehicle Excise Duty (also known as car or road tax or road tax) will be changing.
+On April 1st 2025, Vehicle Excise Duty (also known as car or road tax or road tax) will be changing and for the first time Electric Vehicles will be subject to VED.

 Here’s what you need to know about the latest changes to road tax:

-The UK government recently announced significant changes to road tax that will come into effect in 2023.
+The UK government recently announced changes to road tax that will come into effect in 2025.
 If you're wondering what this means for you as a driver, don't worry - we've got you covered!

 How is VED calculated?